HackBulgaria/Programming101-Ruby/week06/1-Panda-Social-Network/README.md

 Saved and loaded the file in your custom format?
 Great!
 Now let's take it up a level and make it so we can save and load social network instances in `json`, `yaml` and `xml` on top of the format we already have.

 Think about the interface of the `#save` and `#load` methods.
 Will it change?
 How can we keep the current interface?
 Should we `if/else` in `#save` or `#load` for the different formats?
 Is there a better way???

+## Bonus: Put it all in one namespace

+Let's follow all the best practices and leak only one constant to `Object`.